The “Beat The Fish” Guide that Started it All

 That’s it.
 There are many specific situations that you’ll run into playing poker that I haven’t covered here, but I believe that this guide gives you a solid foundation to employing the right strategy for the craziness of online poker.
 If you follow the strategy that I have outlined, you should find yourself tearing your hair out less about the reckless idiot who drew out on your pocket Kings.

-If you’re wondering which online poker room best suits your playing style, we have reviewed a number of them and given our opinions on each of them.
+If you’re wondering which online poker room best suits your playing style, I’ve reviewed a number of them and given our opinions on each of them.
 If you’re looking for specific tips on how to play your favorite site, we have that in our reviews, too.

-Please don’t hesitate to write if you have any questions.
-May you beat the fish and be blessed by the Poker Gods.
+May you always beat the fish.
 I’ll see you at the tables… winning more.